 History and description

-Anfield opened in 1884, but got initially rented by Everton FC.
+Anfield was built in 1884, but got initially rented by Everton FC.
 The first game at the ground, on the 28th of September 1884, saw Everton beat Earlstown 5-0.

 In 1891, Everton moved out of Anfield after a dispute over the rent, and one year later Liverpool started renting the ground.
 Their first match at Anfield was a 7-1 win over Rotherham.

 Anfield underwent several developments in the late 19th and early 20th century, among which the construction of a new main stand designed by Archibal Leitch in 1895 and construction of the famous Spion Kop in 1906.

 The ground remained more or less the same for the next two decades until the Kop got expanded in 1928.
 After the works, it could hold about 30,000 fans.